 Picton Castle is a most unusual ancient building being as it is a fully developed medieval castle that was transformed into a stately home in the 18th century.

-From the outside with its four symmetrically spaced half round towers and gatehouse entrance flanked by two narrower towers it looks like a miniature version of a great Edwardian Castle such as Conwy in North Wales.
-However as soon as one enters inside it is revealed not to have an inner courtyard and keep but rather a series of finely planned rooms typical of the grand country house that it is.
+From the outside with its four symmetrically spaced half round towers and gatehouse entrance flanked by two narrower towers it is based upon patterns of Irish castles of the period and is the only one of this type in the mainland UK..
+As soon as one enters inside it is revealed not to have an inner courtyard and keep but rather a series of finely planned rooms typical of the grand country house that it is.
 There is no other building quite like it in Britain.

-The Philipps’s who are direct descendents of Sir John Wogan have held Picton since the days of Sir Thomas Philipps.
+Thus since the 1490s Picton has been the centre of the Philipps family’s estates.
 In 1611 James I wanted to raise money to meet the cost of keeping his army in Ireland and he hit upon the idea of selling baronetcies.
 Sir John Philipps bought one at the cost of £1,095.

-If you wish to know more there are two books available:
+If you wish to know more about the history of Picton Castle and Gardens and the families of Picton, there are two books available:

 - The Families of Picton by Hero von Friesen and Tomas Lloyd OBE DL

 - Picton Castle and Woodland Gardens – The Guide Book

 THE MUSEUM OF THE HOME COLLECTION

 When Pembroke’s small but unique Museum of the Home closed its doors to the public, it’s entire collection was re-housed at Picton.
 This fascinating collection can be seen in the old Butler’s Pantry area and can be seen by visitors when joining a guided tour of the Castle.